21 Best Vancouver Hikes - A Vancouver Hiking Guide

 The Lions Binkert Trail, North Shore

-The Lions are a pair of mountains on the north shore of Vancouver.
-This hike is strenuous and has an elevation gain of 1280 m.
+The Lions are a pair of mountains on the North Shore of Vancouver.
+This hike is strenuous and has an elevation gain of 1,280 metres.
 Only seasoned hikers should tackle it, as it takes eight hours and covers 16 kilometres.

 This hike features a lot of steep, uphill sections.
 However, if you can handle the climb, you'll be rewarded with stunning panoramic views.
 You'll be able to see Capilano Watershed, the Howe Sound, and Bowen Island.
 There are also waterfalls along the way to enjoy and lots of forested areas full of Red Cedar and Douglas Fir trees.